genesys/mollitia/docs/content/api/module/cache.md

 > It is important to understand that the cache works by reference!<br/>
 > That means that the cache is specificly referenced **for one function**, and **for the same parameters**.<br/>

+Also, when a circuit fails and have an outdated cached response (ttl has been passed), the circuit will fire the request, and will respond with the new value if it succeeds, otherwise it will resolve with the cached response.

 ``` javascript
 // Imports needed components
 const { Circuit, Cache } = require('mollitia');